 Resource planning processes are shaped by your company’s form of organization.
 This article will outline how the process of resource planning differs between matrix and line organizations.

-Appropriate process cycles are important for both forms of organization.
-And resource commitments should remain stable over a cycle at all events.
+Appropriate process cycles are important for both forms of organization, and resource commitments should always remain stable over an entire cycle.

 Note: By tactical resource planning, we mean the coordination between project and line managers.
-It depends on the company’s form or organization (matrix or line).
-The goal is to meet the requirements for resources with the necessary skills for projects in a timely manner using staff from the line.
-This tends to be the team leaders’ task.
+This is dependent on the company’s form of organization (matrix or line).
+The goal is to meet the project resource requirements by providing the necessary skills in a timely manner using the line staff.
+This tends to be the team leaders’ responsibility.